-The PUD purchases approximately 85% of the water it distributes on a wholesale basis from the HFD.
+The PUD purchases approximately 88% of the water it distributes on a wholesale basis from the HFD.
 For information on the water quality protection practices of the HFD, please refer to the HFD's Plan.
 Additionally, the PUD directly supports water quality protection efforts through a water quality protection billing charge.

-The PUD supplies the remaining 15% of the water it distributes from its groundwater supply well, Well No. 5.
+The PUD currently supplies the remaining 12% of the water it distributes from its groundwater supply well, Well No. 5.
+Well No.5 was evaluated in the 2008 Source Water Assessment Plan.
 The water quality protection strategies of the PUD are detailed in the Water Quality Protection Plan for Public Supply Well No. 5, February 2009.
 The 2009 Water Quality Protection Plan included the following: